XintongZhang52/CS199-final-project-Xintong-Zhang/RUN.md

         for (index, ch) in self.encrypted_text.chars().enumerate() {
             if ch == 'x' {
-                // For 'x', get the original non-ASCII character from the map if let Some(&original_char) = self.non_ascii_map.get(&index) {
+                if let Some(&original_char) = self.non_ascii_map.get(&index) {
                     decrypted_text.push(original_char);
                 }
             } else if ch.is_ascii() {
-                // Reverse the shift for ASCII characters let shifted_char = ((ch as u8).wrapping_sub(self.shift_value as u8)) as char;
+                let shifted_char = ((ch as u8).wrapping_sub(self.shift_value as u8)) as char;
                 decrypted_text.push(shifted_char);
             }